Planning a trip to southern Spain? This is the ultimate 10 day road trip itinerary for Andalusia.

 Antequera boasts ancient UNESCO megaliths, an impressive Moorish fortress, a lovely Renaissance church, and a stunning medieval and baroque historical core.
 You’ll have an eyeful of swoonful scenery.

 Antequera’s ancient megaliths were declared a UNESCO World Heritage Site in 2016.
 The megaliths, or dolmens, are definitely an under appreciated UNESCO site, perhaps because it’s so new.

 The Bronze Age dolmens are among the oldest things on the planet.
 They’re essentially Spain’s Stonehenge.
 The dolmens were discovered between 1903-05 by the brothers Antonio and José Viera of Antequera.

 If you’re a ruin luster, you should definitely see them.
 They are just outside the town.
 Signs will direct you there.

 Day 8: Granada: The Alhambra and Barrio Sacramonte

-The Alhambra sits on a stunning piece of real estate – a high, mountainous location on Sabika Hill with sweeping views over Granada and the surrounding countryside.
+The Alhambra sits on a stunning piece of real estate.
+It’s in a high, mountainous location on Sabika Hill. it boasts sweeping views over Granada and the surrounding countryside.

 Alhambra became a UNESCO site in 1984.
 It’s a deeply affecting place.
 It’s so beautiful and enchanting, it’s difficult to process.
 Or to unglue your camera from your face.